Practical context behind inductive and capacitive line behaviour

 Surge impedance loading (SIL) is defined as:

-where VLLV_{LL} is the line-to-line RMS voltage and Z0Z_0 is the characteristic impedance.
+where is the line-to-line RMS voltage and is the characteristic impedance.

-At SIL, reactive power generated by shunt capacitance equals reactive power absorbed by series inductance.
-The line neither supplies nor absorbs net reactive power.
-Ignoring resistance, the voltage profile along the line is naturally flat.
+For a strictly lossless line, SIL corresponds to an ideal reactive balance point: reactive power generated by shunt capacitance equals reactive power absorbed by series inductance, and the voltage profile is naturally flat.

 Numerical example illustrating surge impedance loading

-Consider a 220 kV overhead transmission line with a characteristic impedance of 350 Ω.
+Consider a 220 kV overhead transmission line with a characteristic impedance of approximately 350 Ω.

-This represents the approximate loading at which inductive and capacitive reactive effects are balanced.
+This value represents the approximate loading at which inductive and capacitive reactive effects are balanced under near-lossless assumptions.

 Capacitive behaviour under light loading conditions